AI Dungeon Master - Procedural Adventure - xelsed.ai

 updateGame(parsedResponse);

-Passes the parsed response to updateGame() to apply the AI's narrative and game changes
+Hands the successfully parsed data off to updateGame() to actually apply it to the game state and screen

 function updateGame(response) {